agn453/HI-TECH-Z80-C/README.md

      another setvbuf() changes it.
 ```

-The updated ibinaries, libraries and header files have been included in
+The updated binaries, libraries and header files have been included in
 the *dist* and *z280dist* folders, along with source-code and build files
 in the *stdio*, *float* and *cpm* folders.